A Complete Characterization of Statistical Query Learning with Applications to Evolvability: Applications to Evolvability

-As can be seen from the above description, a fitness landscape (given by a specific ``ideal" function and a distribution over the domain), a mutation algorithm, and a selection rule jointly determine how each step of an evolutionary process is performed.
-A class of functions $C$ is considered evolvable in selection rule $\Sel$ with respect to a distribution $D$ over the domain if there exist a representation of mechanisms $R$ and a mutation algorithm $M$ such that for every ``ideal" function $f \in C$, a sequence of evolutionary steps starting from any representation in $R$ and performed according to $f,D,M$ and selection rule $\Sel$ converges in a polynomial number of steps to $f$.
-The convergence is defined as achieving fitness (which is the correlation with $f$ over $D$) of at least $1-\epsilon$ for some $\epsilon > 0$ referred to as the {\em accuracy} parameter.
-This process is essentially PAC learning of $C$ over distribution $D$ with the selection rule (rather than explicit examples) providing the only target-specific feedback.
-An evolvable class of functions $C$ represents the complexity of structures that can evolve in a single phase of evolution driven by a single ``ideal" function.
+As can be seen from the above description, a performance landscape (given by a specific ``ideal" function and a distribution over the domain), a mutation algorithm, and a selection rule jointly determine how each step of an evolutionary process is performed.
+A class of functions $C$ is considered evolvable if there exist a representation of mechanisms $R$ and a mutation algorithm $M$ such that for every ``ideal" function $f \in C$, a sequence of evolutionary steps starting from any representation in $R$ and performed according to the description above ``converges" in a polynomial number of steps to $f$.
+This process is essentially PAC learning of $C$ with the selection rule (rather than explicit examples) providing the only target-specific feedback.
 We now define the model formally using the notation from \cite{Feldman:09robust}.